 SSI Loans

 Any loan for senior citizens on Social Security retirement income is especially dangerous and ill-advised for those dual-eligible for Supplemental Security Income (SSI).
-You could jeopardize your future benefits if approved by violating the “limited resources” qualification.
+If approved by violating the “limited resources” qualification, you could jeopardize your future benefits.

 In this example, she is ineligible to receive the average monthly SSI stipend of about $600 until she spends at least $500 of the loan proceeds.